ericlind/data-mgmt-4-biologists/exercises/Improving-messy-data.md

 containing some of data from two years of this survey work.
 Note that there are multiple tabs in this spreadsheet.

-1. Find the mean number of birds observed (regardless of species) for each WMA (a) in each year and (b) across years.
+1. Find the mean and variance of the number birds observed _per species_ for each WMA (a) in each year and (b) across years.

 2. Think about what could be improved about this data.
 With a partner